11 Reasons Why “Nobody Wants to Work Anymore” and They Have a Valid Point

 Far too many employers want to start new workers at minimum wage, which many job seekers consider an awful joke.

 One user said they made $15 an hour thirty years ago, which, back then, was enough to care for a small family.
 They pointed out that their state’s $7.25 per hour minimum wage falls far below a living wage.
-“I couldn’t survive now on 15 an hour,” they said, asking how anyone could survive off half that amount.
+“I couldn’t survive now on 15 an hour,” they said, wondering how anyone could survive off half that amount.

 A National Low Income Housing Coalition report illustrates precisely how ridiculous the minimum wage is.
 It found no place in the US where minimum wage workers on full-time schedules can afford housing.
+People would need to work 86 hours per week to afford a modest one-bedroom apartment.

 Companies Don’t Pay a Living Wage